Labor unions in the United States: Post-WWII

 After 1960 public sector unions grew rapidly and secured good wages and high pensions for their members.
 While manufacturing and farming steadily declined, state- and local-government employment quadrupled from 4 million workers in 1950 to 12 million in 1976 and 16.6 million in 2009.
 Adding in the 3.7 million federal civilian employees, in 2010 8.4 million government workers were represented by unions, including 31% of federal workers, 35% of state workers and 46% of local workers.

 By the 1970s, a rapidly increasing flow of imports (such as automobiles, steel and electronics from Germany and Japan, and clothing and shoes from Asia) undercut American producers.
 By the 1980s there was a large-scale shift in employment with fewer workers in high-wage sectors and more in the low-wage sectors.
 Many companies closed or moved factories to Southern states (where unions were weak), countered the threat of a strike by threatening to close or move a plant, or moved their factories offshore to low-wage countries.
 The number of major strikes and lockouts fell by 97% from 381 in 1970 to 187 in 1980 to only 11 in 2010.
 On the political front, the shrinking unions lost influence in the Democratic Party, and pro-Union liberal Republicans faded away.
 Union membership among workers in private industry shrank dramatically, though after 1970 there was growth in employees unions of federal, state and local governments.
 The intellectual mood in the 1970s and 1980s favored deregulation and free competition.
 Numerous industries were deregulated, including airlines, trucking, railroads and telephones, over the objections of the unions involved.
-The climax came when President Ronald Reagan—a former union president—broke the Professional Air Traffic Controllers Organization (PATCO) strike in 1981, dealing a major blow to unions.
+The climax came when President Ronald Reagan—a former union president—broke the illegal Professional Air Traffic Controllers Organization (PATCO) strike in 1981, dealing a major blow to unions.

 Republicans began to push through legislative blueprints to curb the power of public employee unions as well as eliminate business regulations.